Login or Register to make a submission.

 • 2.
 You have read the Author Guidelines (Author Guidelines)

 • 3.
-The article has not been previously published in any other media and does not contain any elements of plagiarism, as verified by a written statement from the author.
+The article has never been published in other media and does not contain elements of plagiarism, as evidenced by a statement from the author.

 • 4.
-It is compulsory to attach the author's declaration letter when submitting the manuscript initially (downloadable here)
+It is compulsory to attach the author's declaration letter when submitting the manuscript initially.

 • 5.
 The manuscript MUST be written according to the provided template using a word processing application (e.g., Microsoft Word, Open Office, etc.) in either DOC or DOCX format.
 Additionally, the file size should not exceed 1 MB.